dpopkov/sprngsecurity/README.md

 * Obtain the Authentication from a method parameter
 * Use default security context strategy SecurityContextHolder.MODE_THREADLOCAL
 * Use security context strategy SecurityContextHolder.MODE_INHERITABLETHREADLOCAL
+* Use DelegatingSecurityContextCallable to forward the security context to self-managed thread
+* Use DelegatingSecurityContextExecutorService to forward the security context to self-managed thread

 [TOC](#spring-security)